sbedell/heroku-node/README.md

-Node-dev
+Heroku-node
 =====================

-Nodejs server stuff with Angular.
+Nodejs server with Angular as a front end.

 #### Development Process
 1. Install dependences:  `npm install`